-Spring Semester (Erasmus Term 3 & Term 4): February - Mid June
+Spring Semester (Erasmus “Term 3” & “Term 4”): February - Mid June

 If you drop below the required 30 ECTS enrollment while abroad, you will be awarded F grades for the missing credits (ex: if you register for 24 ECTS (12 IU credits), you will be give an F grade for the missing 3 IU credits) as per IU policy.
 Please maintain required enrollment!

-You will pay your normal tuition rate at Indiana University through your bursar account (no tuition will be paid to Erasmus University).
-You will be responsible for covering your own overseas expenses including airfare, food, and housing.
+In addition to tuition, you will be responsible for covering your own overseas expenses including airfare, food, and housing.
 Roughly $1,200 dollars a month should cover food, housing, fun, study materials, and incidentals.
-Your biggest variable will be housing.
+Your biggest cost variable will be housing.

-For an estimated breakdown of expected costs click here.
+Estimated breakdown of expected costs

 Merit-based and need-based scholarships are available for students participating in O'Neill exchanges.